parkouss/webmacs/docs/concepts.rst

     while in the :keymap:`webbuffer` keymap will trigger the :cmd:`follow` command.

-- A **keymap** is an object holding a mapping between key bindings and commands, so that a command can be triggered by pressing keyboard keys.
+- A :term:`keymap` is an object holding a mapping between key bindings and commands, so that a command can be triggered by pressing keyboard keys.
 There is one global keymap, and one active local keymap usually activated at the same time - the local keymap changes interactively depending on the context.

   Some important keymaps: